Cheesy Chicken Broccoli Orzo: A Creamy One-Pot Comfort Dinner

 Change the Veggies

 You’re not limited to broccoli.
-Spinach, asparagus, or even roasted red peppers can add a fresh twist.
+Spinach, asparagus, or even roasted red peppers can add a new twist.
 Roasting the broccoli beforehand creates a deeper, caramelised flavour if you have extra time.

 Use Rotisserie Chicken